 Aptitude test for reasoning ability

-The behaviour of the person is all about the way he/she looks at things or the way he/she approach things.
-These tests follow the 5 personality model which is the Ocean model of Openness, conscientiousness, extraversion, agreeableness and neuroticism.
+The behaviour of the person is all about the way he/she looks at things or the way he/she approaches things.
+These tests follow the 5 personality model which is the Ocean model of Openness, conscientiousness, extraversion, agreeableness, and neuroticism.

 thoughts of a person.